NickKohse/MtnDash/README.md

 ## TODO
 - switch rain mm chart to bar graph of pop
-- Read host/port from env for start.sh file
 - Script updating of server (i.e. pull newest code and restart service)
 - Somewhat inefficient, seems to call serve funtion 2x per load (possibly only for dev server)
 - Figure out how often it calls the api, report it somehow